 - The Secrets To Hiring And Developing The Best Copywriters For Your Website

 - Like any skill, copywriting takes years to perfect and it costs money

-- Not all writing is the same: For example if you’re writing a blog post, or an article for SEO Backlinks you don’t need a great copywriter.
+- Not all writing is the same: For example, if you’re writing a blog post, or an article for SEO Backlinks you don’t need a great copywriter.
 You just need someone who can curate, rewrite, and use SEO principles to add keywords and links.
-But for selling services on websites, Landing Pages where you invest money, you do need good/ skilful copy,
+But to sell services on websites and Landing Pages where you invest money, you do need good/ skilful copy,

 - Remember, writers are not gods.
 For that matter, neither are marketers.
 You can’t get it right all of the time.
 Experience helps, but not always.
 The right way to go about this is to experiment and fine tune the writing for better conversions after basing it on initial heuristics.
 Factor this into your costs.